 What's A PAP NAP?

-A PAP NAP study is done to help you get acclimated to PAP therapy and work out any current issues you are having adapting to PAP therapy.
+A PAP NAP study is done to help you get acclimated to PAP therapy and work out any current issues you are having adapting to it.

-When you arrive for your sleep study, a Registered Polysomnographic Technologist (RPSGT) or Registered Respiratory Therapist (RRT) will be at the site to greet you and show you to your room.
+When you arrive for your sleep study, a Registered Polysomnographic Technologist or Respiratory Therapist will be at the site to greet you and show you to your room.
 After you make yourself comfortable, your technologist will take a brief history, explain the study process, and answer any questions you may have prior to applying the sensors.

 Next, you will be fitted with a snoring sensor, a pulse oximeter, an expandable chest belt to monitor your breathing, and ECG leads to your chest and abdomen.
 This process is completely painless and requires less time for setup and fewer sensors than an initial CPAP titration study.
 Lastly, you will be fitted with a CPAP mask connected to a PAP machine.
 Once the pressure is at a tolerable level you’ll try to take a nap in bed while getting used to the mask.

 Set Time Aside